bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/0_Intro.rst

 of complex workflows**.
-For example, in the case of PyCOMPSs, while the task-orchestration code needs to be written in Python, it supports different types of tasks, such as Python methods, external binaries, multi-threaded (internally parallelised with alternative programming models such as OpenMP or pthreads), or multi-node (MPI applications).
+For example, in the case of PyCOMPSs, while the task-orchestration code needs to be written in Python, it supports different types of tasks, such as Python methods, external binaries, multi-threaded (internally parallelized with alternative programming models such as OpenMP or pthreads), or multi-node (MPI applications).
 Thanks to the use of Python as programming language, PyCOMPSs naturally integrates well with data analytics and machine learning libraries, most of